NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 While the consequences of the former are relatively simple as the error introduced with each iteration accumulates more and more to create the global error, the latter involves both the decrease in error associated with the smaller time-step and the increase in error associated with the increased number of iterations.

 #figure(
   caption: [The stability of the simulation can be encoded in the increase of the total mechanical energy (blue) from the initial energy (orange).
-If the total mechnaical energy does not surpass the intial energy, the simulation is stable.], image(
+If the total mechanical energy does not surpass the initial energy, the simulation is stable.], image(
     "images/analysis/raw_energy_c10_f3.png",
     width: 75%